-What is the ISV Scale ?
+What is the ISV scale?

-In a personal injury claim, there are a number of what we term "heads of damage" which a person can claim compensation for.
-These comprise:
+In a personal injury claim, there are a number of what we term "heads of damage" which a person can claim compensation for, and these comprise:

 - General Damages - this refers to the pain and suffering and loss of amenities of life suffered as a consequence of accident injuries